Best Of17 min read

 Pros:

-• 97-day money-back guarantee is legitimately generous
+• 97-day money-back guarantee is genuinely generous

-• Solid uptime track record
+• Solid uptime record

 • No artificial storage or bandwidth limits